DUI Defense Motions

 At times an attorney may file motions as a strategic or urgent move, or for a trivial issue without their clients knowing that they have been done.
 Because lawyers have extensive experience with motions, this is usually not an issue, but a client may certainly ask to be involved in all details of their case.

 Numerous DUI cases are resolved on "suppression" issues.
-This ensures that a defendants privacy rights, guaranteed by the Fourth Amendment to the United States Constitution.
-The remedy for such violations are application of the exclusionary rule.
-This rule merely states that whatever evidence the police officers acquired as a result of the illegal privacy intrusion is "fruit of the poisonous tree" and cannot be used against Defendants.
+This ensures a defendant’s privacy rights, guaranteed by the Fourth Amendment to the United States Constitution.
+The remedy for such violations is the application of the exclusionary rule.
+This rule merely states that whatever evidence the police officers acquired as a result of the illegal privacy intrusion is "fruit of the poisonous tree" and cannot be used against defendants.

 You Have the Right to Effective Legal Counsel